Reviews You Can Rely On

 Call Quality

 Here's what their call quality sounds like on the subway.
+Credit: Matt Lighthart

-Ultimately, whatever JBL is doing to get their headphone call quality to sound this good should be duplicated by other manufacturers, because their results are impressive with far less technology packed inside.
+Ultimately, whatever JBL is doing to achieve this level of headphone call quality should be duplicated by other manufacturers, as their results are impressive despite being packed with far less technology.
+If you primarily make phone calls with headphones on, these headphones are unbeatable for the price.

 Side-by-Side Comparison